Jim Bacon (politician): Illness and death

-On Friday 13 February 2004, Bacon received the diagnosis that he was suffering from inoperable lung cancer.
+On 13 February 2004, Bacon received the diagnosis that he was suffering from inoperable lung cancer.
 On 23 February 2004, he announced that he would take a four-week leave of absence from his role of Premier so that he could explore treatment options.
-After news that he had little time left, Bacon stood aside as Premier in March 2004, to spend whatever time was left to him with his family and friends.
-Paul Lennon, who had been Deputy Premier, succeeded Bacon to become Tasmania's 42nd Premier.
+After news that he had little time left, Bacon stood aside as Premier on 21 March 2004 and also resigned his seat in parliament, to spend whatever time was left to him with his family and friends.
+Paul Lennon, who had been Deputy Premier, succeeded Bacon to become Tasmania's Premier.
+Bacon, whose cancer was believed to be caused by long-term heavy smoking, became a vocal anti-smoking advocate in his final months.

-Bacon, a 35-year smoker, died as a result of his cancer on 20 June 2004, at Calvary Hospital in Hobart.
+Bacon died as a result of his cancer on 20 June 2004, at Calvary Hospital in Hobart.
 A state funeral was held on 24 June; many state and federal politicians (from both major parties) attended, including Liberal Prime Minister John Howard, all the state Premiers, Opposition Leader Mark Latham, former Opposition Leader Simon Crean, and former Prime Minister Gough Whitlam.